vaginessa/dns-wiki/Home.md

 * [[CustomScripts]] contains the beginnings of a user manual.
 Some questions about working with iptables might be answered here.

-Need help using or setting up K-9?
+Need help using or setting up AFWall+?
 * [[FAQ]] Before you ask everything take a look into our FAQ.
 * [[Help]] Need help?
 Click it!